-Through a regular review of the existing Compliance Management System, it is continuously optimized and the international exchange between compliance officers is intensified.
+Through a regular review of the existing Compliance Management System, it is continuously optimized and the international exchange among compliance officers is intensified.
 In financial year 2017, an expanded reporting system from the subsidiaries to the Compliance Office was set up which is developed on an ongoing basis.
 As part of this system, disclosures from subsidiaries regarding individual compliance topics are collected and evaluated in order to, in turn, derive new optimization measures from them.
-This reporting was also developed further in financial year 2019.
-At the same time, an assessment and systematic review of the situation at individual locations regarding their positioning within the area of compliance – for example using so-called “Readiness Assessments” or audits in the Compliance department take place on an ongoing basis with the goal of gradually strengthening the Group-wide compliance organization.
-Following implementation of the German Data Protection Regulation (GDPR) in financial year 2018, the focus in 2019 was especially on a review of the implementation of this regulation in addition to general compliance reviews.
+There is also a regular exchange with Internal Audit, where risks and further optimization measures are discussed.

 Internal Control and Risk Management System